craftercms/craftercms/README.md

 This repository is the parent project that builds everything and helps you build one of two things:

 1. Deployable Crafter CMS bundle
+2. Docker images

-2. Developer's environment so you can compile and contribute to Crafter CMS
+3. Developer's environment so you can compile and contribute to Crafter CMS

 # 1. Initial Setup
 You must have these prerequisites on your system before you begin: